codingtherapist/myStretchApp/README.md

 - Resetting a timer while counting down from a set amount of seconds

 ## To be added:

-- Adding in working "resetTimer" and "stopTimer" function
 - Backend functions including bringing timer function serverside
 - Creating a database of images and gifs that include yoga poses categorized by body part to increase speed and efficiency